 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-A healthy a delicious recipe for curried corn soup topped with cheddar cheese and filled with flavorful shallots and spices.
+Next time you are in the mood for a hearty and healthy soup, look no further.
+This delicious recipe is for curried corn soup topped with cheddar cheese and filled with flavorful shallots and spices.
 To make it vegan and lower in fat, simply omit the cheddar cheese, or use a dairy-free vegan cheese substitute.

 - 2 tbsp. vegetable oil